 - Kosher Salt and Ground Black Pepper – To Taste

-Add in the Garlic and a scant ¼ tsp Salt.
+- Add aromatic: Add in the Garlic, ¼ tsp Salt and 1/8 tsp Pepper.
 Sauté until fragrant, about 30 seconds.

-Sprinkle the Flour over mushrooms and stir to incorporate.
+- Add flour: Sprinkle the Flour over mushrooms and cook, stirring, for 1 minute.

-Reduce heat to Medium/Medium-Low and add in the Marsala Wine.
+- Add wine: Reduce heat to Medium/Medium-Low and whisk in the Marsala Wine.
 Cook until slightly reduced, about 4 - 6 minutes, scraping up browned bits off bottom of the pan.

-Add in the Beef Stock and continue to coo until slightly reduced again, about 4-5 minutes.
+- Add stock: Whisk in the Beef Stock and continue to cook until slightly reduced again, about 4-5 minutes.